AkshatAdsule/resume/resume.typ

   details: [
     - Led development for a cross-platform mobile app development during the 2020 Pandemic
     - Allows our team to record and analyze the performance of other teams during a competition to determine optimal strategies and team alliances
-    - Enables scouters to record data on other teams during matches, and then analyze the data to determine the best teams to partner with and indentify weaknesses in other teams
+    - Enables scouters to record data on other teams during matches, and then analyze the data to determine the best teams to partner with and identify weaknesses in other teams
   ]

 )